Elsie’s Lemon Meringue Pie

 • 1/2 tsp cream of tartar

-1. In a heavy-duty 3-quart nonreactive saucepan, whisk together (preferably with a tapered sauce whisk) the sugar, cornstarch, and salt.
+4. Filling: In a heavy-bottom 3-quart saucepan, whisk together the sugar, cornstarch, and salt.
 Whisk in 1/4 cup cold water until the mixture is smooth.
 Then whisk in another 1-1/4 cups cold water until combined.
 Cook over medium to medium-low heat, stirring occasionally at first with a heatproof spatula, then continuously as the mixture comes to a boil (you will see a few large bubbles pop), turns glossy, and thickens into a semi-translucent gel, 4 to 6 minutes.
 Whisk briefly to smooth out the mixture; then reduce the heat to low and cook 1 minute more, gently pulling the mixture from the sides to the center with the spatula to prevent scorching.
 Remove the pot from the heat.

-2. In a medium bowl, lightly whisk the egg yolks.
+5. In a medium bowl, lightly whisk the egg yolks.
 Gently whisk about ½ cup of the gel into the egg yolks; repeat with another 1/2 cup gel.
 Pour the yolk mixture into the pot and gently whisk to combine.
-Over low to medium-low heat, cook the filling, gently pulling it from the sides to the center with the spatula, until it begins to boil (you will see a few large bubbles pop), 4 to 6 minutes.
+Over low to medium-low heat, cook the filling, gently pulling it from the sides to the centre with the spatula, until it begins to boil (you will see a few large bubbles pop), 4 to 6 minutes.
 Continue to cook, stirring as before, until the mixture thickens further (don’t worry if it clumps at this point), about 1 minute more.
 Remove the pot from the heat and dot the filling with the butter, pushing it under the surface; let stand for a minute to melt.
 Gently whisk in the lemon juice and zest until smooth.
-Sprinkle the ground gingersnaps over the bottom of the pie crust; pour the filling over the crumbs and smooth the top with the spatula.
-Let cool to room temperature before making the meringue, at least 30 minutes.

-1. Bring 1/2 inch of water to a simmer in a pot that will hold the bowl of a stand mixer without letting it touch the water.
+7. Meringue: Bring 1/2 inch of water to a simmer in a pot that will hold the bowl of a stand mixer without letting it touch the water.
 Reduce the heat to low.
 Put the egg whites in the bowl off the heat and whisk (preferably with a balloon whisk) until frothy.
-Add the sugar about 2 Tbs. at a time, whisking for about 5 seconds between additions.

-2. Put the bowl over the pot and whisk gently but constantly (you are not trying to incorporate air, but to keep the whites moving so they don’t cook) until the whites are very warm to the touch (they will register 115°F to 120°F on an instant-read thermometer) and the sugar is thoroughly dissolved (lift a ribbon of whites from the bowl with the whisk and rub the whites between your fingertips—you should feel no grit), 2 to 4 minutes.
+8. Put the bowl over the pot and whisk gently but constantly (you are not trying to incorporate air, but to keep the whites moving so they don’t cook) until the whites are very warm to the touch (they will register 115°F to 120°F on an instant-read thermometer) and the sugar is thoroughly dissolved (lift a ribbon of whites from the bowl with the whisk and rub the whites between your fingertips—you should feel no grit), 2 to 4 minutes.
+(Heating the egg whites and sugar helps to stabilize the meringue so it doesn't weep once cooked).

 Share this post